Download This Sample

 Helen Keller Worksheets

-This bundle includes 11 ready-to-use Helen Keller worksheets that are perfect for students to learn about Helen Keller who was an American author, political activist, and lecturer who was the first deafblind person to earn a bachelor of arts degree.
+This is a fantastic bundle which includes everything you need to know about Helen Keller across 17 in-depth pages.
+These are ready-to-use Helen Keller worksheets that are perfect for teaching students about an author, lecturer, and advocate of empowerment among the handicapped, Helen Keller who was the first deafblind person to have earned a bachelor of arts degree.

 - Helen Keller Facts